 KHA accepts enrollment applications throughout the school year.
 However, enrollment applications received after the application deadline or after the lottery itself, shall not be considered part of the official wait list.
-Families who submit enrollment applications after the lottery deadline or after the lottery itself will be placed in a file labeled "Applicants Who Submitted Forms after the Lottery" and will be date stamped as to when the lottery forms were received at KHA.
+Families who submit enrollment applications after the lottery deadline or after the lottery "Post Lottery" are date stamped as to when the lottery forms were received at Enroll RI.
 These students shall be considered for enrollment only after the official wait list has been exhausted.
+Forms are processed on line at Enroll RI.